A Confederacy of Dunces

 A Confederacy of Dunces is a picaresque novel by American novelist John Kennedy Toole.
 It was published in 1980, eleven years after Toole's death.
 Published through the efforts of writer Walker Percy (who also contributed a foreword) and Toole's mother, Thelma, the book became first a cult classic, then a mainstream success; it earned Toole a posthumous Pulitzer Prize for Fiction in 1981, and is now considered a canonical work of modern literature of the Southern United States.

 The book's title refers to an epigram from Jonathan Swift's essay Thoughts on Various Subjects, Moral and Diverting: "When a true genius appears in the world, you may know him by this sign, that the dunces are all in confederacy against him."

-A Confederacy of Dunces follows the misadventures of protagonist Ignatius J. Reilly, a lazy, overweight, misanthropic, self-styled scholar who lives at home with his mother.
+A Confederacy of Dunces follows the misadventures of its protagonist, Ignatius J. Reilly, a lazy, overweight, misanthropic, self-styled scholar who lives at home with his mother.
 He is an educated but slothful 30-year-old man living in the Uptown neighborhood of early-1960s New Orleans who, in his quest for employment, has various adventures with colorful French Quarter characters.

 Toole wrote the novel in 1963 during his last few months in Puerto Rico.
 It is hailed for its accurate depictions of New Orleans dialects.
 Toole based Reilly in part on his college professor friend Bob Byrne.
 Byrne's slovenly, eccentric behavior was anything but professorial, and Reilly mirrored him in these respects.
 The character was also based on Toole himself, and several personal experiences served as inspiration for passages in the novel.
 While at Tulane, Toole filled in for a friend at a job as a hot tamale cart vendor, and worked at a family owned and operated clothing factory.
 Both of these experiences were later adopted into his fiction.